What is climbing Kilimanjaro really like?

 What makes travelling in a Follow Alice group unique?

-No matter if you came alone, with a partner or in a group of friends, you will instantly meet a circle of (new) friends from all over the world when travelling with Follow Alice.
+No matter if you come alone, with a partner or in a group of friends, you will instantly meet a circle of (new) friends from all over the world when travelling with Follow Alice.
 We work hard to make all of our trips unique and tailored to your specific needs.
 We see you as a friend rather than a client!
 And while you are searching for that perfect adventure, we know the internet is a big place!
 Don’t make the mistake of joining a random tour operator or random travel group – trust us, it’s easily done.
 We don’t bother with fancy marketing initiatives to reel in random people.
 Instead, through friends, friends of friends and our network of trusted travel ambassadors, we ensure that when you explore with Alice, you are exploring with friends.

-How do I prepare for Kilimanjaro ?
+How do I prepare for Kilimanjaro?

 Kilimanjaro preparation maximises your experience!
 Kilimanjaro requires no technical climbing experience and any moderately fit person can summit the mountain.
 However, you should not underestimate the mountain.
-If you have the time, we suggest you start with some physical training 2-4 weeks prior to the climb, which might include aerobic cross training or hiking to familiarise your body with the rigours of the climb.
+If you have the time, we suggest you start with some physical training 2 to 4 weeks prior to the climb, which might include aerobic cross training or hiking to familiarise your body with the rigours of the climb.
 The fitter you are, the easier the climb will be for you.
 Despite all the preparation, the biggest challenge for any person climbing up Kilimanjaro are the effects of altitude, which seem mostly unrelated to fitness, age or gender.

 How should I dress for climbing Kilimanjaro?

 You should follow the layering principle when you dress for Kilimanjaro.
 Staying warm and dry is imperative for a successful climb, and you can achieve it easily if you know how to properly layer: